The Effects of a Family Non-universal Z' Boson in the \bar{B}_s->\pi K, \pi K*, \rho K Decays and B_d-\bar{B_d} mixing: Revisiting , and Decays within QCDF Formalism

 where the explicit expressions for the coefficients $\alpha_i^p\equiv\alpha_i^p(M_1M_2)$ and $\beta_i^p\equiv\beta_i^p(M_1M_2)$ can also be found in Ref.~\cite{Beneke3}.
 The expressions for the $\bar{B}_s\to\pi K^{\ast}$ and $\rho K$ amplitudes are obtained by setting $(\pi K)\to(\pi K^{\ast})$ and $(\pi K)\to(\rho K)$, respectively.

 It is noted that the QCDF framework contains estimates of some power-suppressed but numerically important contributions, such as the annihilation corrections.
-Unfortunately, due to the appearance of endpoint divergence, these terms usually could not be computed rigorously.
-In a model-dependent way, there are two schemes to regulate the endpoint divergence.
+Unfortunately, in a collinear factorization approach, the calculation of annihilation amplitude always suffers from end-point divergence.
+In the pQCD approach, such divergence is regulated by the parton transverse momentum $k_T$ at the expense of modeling additional $k_T$ dependence of meson distribution functions~\cite{KLS}, and a large strong phase is found.
+In Refs.~\cite{PikSCET,Feldmann}, annihilation diagram is studied with SCET and parameterized by a complex amplitude.
+At present, the dynamical origin of these corrections still remains a theoretical challenge.
+Within the QCDF framework, in a model-dependent way, there are two schemes to regulate the endpoint divergence until now.
 Scheme~I: In Ref.~\cite{Beneke3}, to probe their possible effects conservatively, the endpoint divergent integrals are treated as signs of infrared sensitive contribution and phenomenologically parameterized by

 with $\rho_{A,H} \leq 1$ and $\phi_{A,H}$ unrestricted.
 The different scenarios corresponding to different choices of $\rho_{A,H}$ and $\phi_{A,H}$ have been thoroughly discussed in Ref.~\cite{Beneke3}.
 Scheme~II: As an alternative scheme to the first one, one could quote an infrared finite gluon propagator to regulate the endpoint divergent integrals, which have been thoroughly studied in Ref.~\cite{Chang3}.